openedx/mdrst/mdrst.rst

 Additional Resources
 ********************

-Both MD and RST have many more features, please follow the README_ to add more examples.
+Both MD and RST have many more features, please add examples you would find useful.
 Also check out the official `RST User Documentation`_.

-.. _README: ./README.rst
 .. _RST User Documentation: http://docutils.sourceforge.net/rst.html